Osorkon21/Bossfall/Bossfall ReadMe.txt

     MAGIC ITEMS:

-        - All magic items are custom.
-They have different names, enchantments, and/or uses.
+        - All magic items have been modified.
+They have different names, enchantments, and/or durabilities.

     SHOPS: